MelWatts/Jurassic-mix/README.md

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-* A large amount of testing was done to ensure that all sections were linking correctly.
+* A large amount of testing was done to ensure that the game can be played across all devices.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Implementation

-As this is the first website that I created on my own I had no experience debugging on my own.
+As this is the second website that I created on my own I had very little experience debugging on my own.
 Testing was mainly done using DevTools in google chrome.
 Starting mobile first then working my way up to bigger screen sizes.
 Whenever an element wasn't located where I wanted it to be I would use the `element.style` box in DevTools to find a solution.